Short History of Spear-O-Wigwam in the Bighorn MountainsBy Gregory Nickerson, with assistance of Judy Slack

 Jessamine received winter correspondence at her home base on the Rosebud X4 Ranch in Kirby, Montana.
 Guests from Spear-O often went to the X4 Ranch to see the roundups in the Rosebud Mountains.
 In 1943, Jessamine and Will Johnson retired from running Spear-O-Wigwam, moving to a home in Story, Wyoming where they lived out their lives.
 The end of the Spear ownership also ended the Wigwam’s guest offerings in the northern Bighorns and on the Crow Reservation.

 Following WWII, Spear-O-Wigwam passed through a series of owners, including the Eiseley family, the Carroll family, the Carlson family, and Robert Duncan, before ending up in a partnership between Dr. Adams and Milt Sherman and a third owner in 1970.
 They considered converting the ranch into a private club.
-However, since the ranch operated on a Forest Service lease, the agency would not permit the concession to revert to private use.
+However, since the ranch operated on a Forest Service lease, private use was not allowed.
 Milt Sherman supervised renovations and the ranch reopened for guests.

 “If you want wild night life, French cuisine, and elegant accommodations, don’t come to Spear-O-Wigwam.
 But if you want superb scenery, good fishing, horseback riding, good home cooked food, and comfortable accommodations then Spear-O-Wigwam is the place for you.” — 1970s brochure

-The Adams-Sherman partnership then sold Spear-O-Wigwam to J.W.
-“Jack” and Doris Riehm who purchased the property January 1, 1974 for about $150,000.
+The Adams-Sherman partnership then sold Spear-O-Wigwam to Jack and Doris Riehm in January 1, 1974 for about $150,000.
 They had previously visited Woods Lake Ranch outside Basalt, Colorado (near Aspen) before reading about Spear-O-Wigwam in Architectural Digest.
 They first visited the ranch in 1973.
 Mr. Riehm was a lawyer who had previously served as Dean of the law school at Southern Methodist University in Dallas, Texas.
 He later moved to Bronxville, New York, a suburb 15 miles north of Manhattan.
 While living there he worked as vice-president of the Lipton Tea Company, served on several corporate boards and invested in venture capital, all while spending time each summer at Spear-O-Wigwam.
-The Riehm Family owned Spear-O-Wigwam from 1974 until its sale in 2011, a total of 37 years, much longer than the Spear family’s 21-year tenure.
+The Riehm Family owned Spear-O-Wigwam from 1974 until its sale in 2011 to Northern Wyoming Community College District (including Sheridan College and Gillette College).

 The Archie and Alice MacCarty family served as managers of the ranch for Adams and Sherman starting in 1971, and continued to manage the ranch after the Riehm’s purchase.
 Archie ran pack trips to his own camp at Beaver Lakes two miles below Kearny Reservoir.
 He also had a cabin in Penrose Park that he used for outfitting.

-The Riehms built the recreation cabin, now a lab and classroom, shortly after buying the ranch to replace the original tack room, which had collapsed under the weight of snow.
-Randy Stout, a log building contractor from Big Horn, built the owner’s cabin in 1977.
+The Riehms built the recreation cabin shortly after buying the ranch.
+It replaced the tack room, which had collapsed under the weight of snow.
 After another heavy snow year in 1995, the Riehms built a cabin for use by their managers Barb and Jim Niner.

-Around 2005 the Riehm’s daughter Sandy with her husband Joe Shepard of Tyler, Texas took over the ranch’s business affairs.
-Dale Voigtlander, Salvador Madrigal, and Beth and Ken Jones later served as managers for the Riehms family up until its sale in 2011 to Northern Wyoming Community College District.
-Jack Riehm passed away in Tucson on August 26, 2011, at age 91, just a few months after the sale of the ranch to Sheridan College for $650,000.
-Staff estimated the annual operating costs would come to $125,000.
+Around 2005, the Riehm’s daughter Sandy with her husband Joe Shepard of Tyler, Texas took over the resort’s business affairs.
+Dale Voigtlander, Salvador Madrigal, and Beth and Ken Jones later served as managers for the Riehms family until its sale in 2011 to Northern Wyoming Community College District.
+Jack Riehm passed away in Tucson on August 26, 2011, at age 91, just a few months after the sale of the ranch to Sheridan College.